 Safe Zone Awareness

-The UNM LGBTQ Resource Center also facilitates a "Safe Zone Training" course throughout the year, providing a four-hour training that further educates staffers on how to be an ally and address negative emotions.
+UNM Hospitals partners with the UNM LGBTQ Resource Center to conduct "Safe Zone" Training several times per year.
+This four-hour training course educates staff and clinician faculty on how to be an ally and address negative emotions.

 Individuals who complete this training can mark their offices or work spaces with a "Safe Zone" sticker, showing patients that these locations are safe spaces for them.
 Doing so also provides a greater sense of safety and support among LGBTQ individuals in the hospital.